pmenz/MLS/README.md

 # MLS

-MLS its a project made for Flatiron School. this CLI will get you the actual teams and current plauers from the team you are interested.
+MLS its a project made for Flatiron School. this CLI will get you the actual teams and current players from the team you are interested in

 ## Installation